cevenkadir/acousticTractorBeam/README.md

 # Simulation codes of an Acoustic Tractor Beam

 ![The acoustic tractor beam](/images/atb.jpg)
-These codes simulate an acoustic tractor beam that can levitate a particle by using the transducers focused at the same point by giving us three plots (side, top and 3D views).
+These codes simulate an acoustic tractor beam that can levitate a particle by using the transducers focused at the same point by giving us three plots (side, top and, 3D views).

 ![The top view](/images/top.png)